prismicio/reactjs-starter/README.md

 > $ npm install
 ```

-You can simply run webpack build using this command:
+You can run webpack build using this command:

 ```
 > $ npm run build
 ```

-If you want to run with webpack-dev-server simply run this command:
+If you want to run with webpack-dev-server run this command:

 ```
 > $ npm run dev